 1982: "Any Day Now" by Ronnie Milsap took over at #1 on the Adult Contemporary chart.

-1982: John Cougar (John Mellencamp) scored the first Top 10 hit of his career on this date as "Hurts So Good" moved form 17 to 9.
+1982: John Cougar (John Mellencamp) scored the first Top 10 hit of his career on this date as "Hurts So Good" moved from 17 to 9.

 1982: Stevie Wonder & Paul McCartney made it six weeks in a row at #1 with "Ebony and Ivory".
 The Human League rose to #2 with "Don't You Want Me" and Toto's "Rosanna" was #7.

 1984: Tickets for 10 shows by Bruce Springsteen at the Meadowlands in New Jersey went on sale.
-24 hours later, 202,000 tickets had been purchased.
+Twenty-four hours later, 202,000 tickets had been purchased.

-1987: Guns N' Roses performed at the Marquee Club in London.
+1987: Guns N' Roses performed at the famous Marquee Club in London.

-1988: Over 3,000 East Germans crowded against the Berlin Wall so they could hear the Michael Jackson concert, which was being performed freely on the other side.
+1988: Over 3,000 East Germans crowded against the Berlin Wall so they could hear the Michael Jackson concert, which was being performed freely on the other side at the Platz der Republik in Berlin, West Germany.

 1989: Monday fell on June 19, and that meant release date for new singles.
 Don Henley released the title song from his album The End of the Innocence on this date.

-1990: Prince lined up 12 sold-out shows at Wembley Arena in London.
+1990: Prince performed the first of 12 sold-out shows at Wembley Arena in London.

 1993: "Have I Told You Lately" by Rod Stewart was #1 for the fourth week on the AC chart.